-What exactly is the website bounce rate meaning?
+You may be wondering what bounce rate means.
 Some visitors who come to your website would stay there long.
 On the other hand, certain visitors will only stay on your website for a short period.
 If many visitors remain on the website for a short period, you will get a high bounce rate.
-In other words, those visitors who come to your website will bounce off quickly.
-This is why you should look for a way to reduce your bounce rates.
+In other words, those visitors who visit your website will bounce off quickly.
+This is why you should look for a way to reduce bounce rates.
 This aligns with the website bounce rate definition.

 Bounce Rate vs. Exit Rate

 When you focus on the bounce rate, it is also essential to look at what the exit rate is all about.
 Most website owners don’t have a clear understanding of the difference that exists between the exit rate and bounce rate.
 Website bounce rate refers to the total single engagement sessions related to a website.
-However, the exit rate refers to the engagement sessions related to specific pages of the website.
+However, the exit rate refers to the engagement sessions related to specific website pages.

 How to Determine Bounce Rate?

-Now you understand what is bounce rate in seo; You will be able to determine bounce rate based on the amount of time a person spends on a website.
+Now you understand what is bounce rate in SEO, You will be able to determine bounce rate based on the amount of time a person spends on a website.
 This is where you will need to look at all visitors and see how much time they spend on the website.
 It would help if you considered all pages of your website here.
-That’s because it will assist you in understanding whether the problem is only with a specific page of your website or if it is associated with all pages of the website.
+That’s because it will assist you in understanding whether the problem is only with a specific page of your website or if it is associated with all pages.